-Volunteers working regularly with children or vulnerable adults need to complete DBS (Disclosure and Barring Service) check.
-A DBS check enables organisations to check the criminal records of employees and volunteers, in order to ascertain whether or not they are suitable to work with vulnerable adults and children.
+Volunteers working regularly with children or adults at risk need to complete a DBS (Disclosure and Barring Service) check.
+This enables organisations to check the criminal records of employees and volunteers, in order to ascertain whether or not they are suitable to work with adults at risk and children.

 What do I need to do?

-2. Bring your original identity documents to Student Reception in Senate House
+3. Complete the declaration form and bring it along with your original identity documents to Student Services Reception in Senate House

 Lived overseas in the last 5 years?